joshuaminwookang/joshuaminwookang.github.io/_pages/about.md

 <li>Hardware accelerators <font size="2"> (not necessarily for neural net computations, but ML seems to be the *real deal* these days)</font></li>
 <li>Open-source and agile hardware development</li>
 </ul>
-Not listed above, but I have recently become fascinated with warehouse-scale computers and related problems on designing  hardware to support efficient distributed computing. <br/>
+Not listed above, I have recently become fascinated with warehouse-scale computers and related problems on designing  hardware to support efficient distributed computing. <br/>

 Also, I consider myself a visual thinker, and topics on graphics and computer vision has always intrigued me.
 </p><br/>